LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The default is **1 Line**.

+##### Time (in header)<!-- linebreak -->

+**This setting is only available on coloured platforms.**

+When this setting is enabled, the time (*hh:mm* format) is displayed on the right of the header bar, instead of the battery level.
+It's still possible to temporary display the battery level by pressing the **SK1** button.

+*Note:*

+- When the battery level reaches its critical level, the battery level is displayed, regardless of this setting.

 ##### Battery (units)<!-- linebreak -->

 Controls whether the battery is show as a percentage or as voltage.